 Gomez’s previous work experience includes the American Federation of State, County and Municipal Employees (AFSCME), the National League of Cities, the Democratic National Committee, the office of former L.A.
 City Councilman Michael Feuer, and the office of former Congresswoman Hilda Solis.

-Gomez lives in Echo Park with his wife Mary, and dog Austin.
+Gomez lives in Eagle Rock with his wife Mary, and dog Austin.